 This post about RPG and Play by Mail Games (PBM) continues on from the previous article RPG Power of PBM: Time.

 When discussing PBM RPG, occasionally someone will be concerned that there is a lack of social interaction in such a game type.
-They envision a lone player reading something like a Choose Your Own Adventure, or Fighting Fantasy book.
+They envision a lone player reading something like a Choose Your Own Adventure or Fighting Fantasy book.
 Even before the explosion in email access or the World Wide Web took off, PBM games were very social.
-Granted some players were playing a smaller game with none of their local friends involved, and they had to wait for a letter to arrive by post from other players.
+Granted some players were playing smaller games with none of their local friends involved, so they had to wait for a letter to arrive by post from other players.
 Whilst phoning someone was possible, back then the cost was off putting, particularly an issue for younger players; the further back in time we go the more likely players did not have easy telephone access.
 For the vast majority of people these days, these are no longer concerns, if you have access to email or the web you are able to be involved in any number of games.

 It’s understandable that some players of tabletop games, and in particular LARP, would assume that socialising is an issue in a PBM game.
-Consider how many people refer to the online world as not being real, there is just something detached about a lack of physical presence.
-This lack of face-to-face interaction does not prevent a PBM player from developing strong social ties.
+Consider how many people refer to the online world as not being real, there is just something disconnecting about a lack of physical presence.
+This lack of face-to-face interaction, however, does not prevent a PBM player from developing strong social ties.
 Besides curiosity, many games promote alliances, and given the strategising power of PBM, contacting other players is normal in all the various games I’ve played.
 Obviously other players are going to form alliances, and information gathering is vital.

 Direct social interacting, face-to-face, whether physically or virtually, is not something everyone wants to do.
-There could be any one of a number of reasons, such as: chronic illness/injury (whether minor or full bedbound), social anxiety, autism, and returning to the previous article’s point about time.
-Please don’t think of PBM games as being just for mental health sufferers, non-neurotypicals, or the disabled, this list just highlights another benefit of this game type.
+There could be any one of a number of reasons, such as: chronic illness/injury (whether minor or full bedbound), social anxiety, autism, and returning to the previous article’s point: a lack of time.
+Please don’t think of PBM games as being only suited for people with health issues, non-neurotypicals, or any type of disability, this list just highlights another benefit of this game type.

 During a tabletop game, and even more so with LARP, the emotional intensity and sense of connection can be quite intense.
 It may seem that PBM will lack this level, but just like with any other role-playing games, whether playing with others, or reading a turn result by themselves, players can still achieve emotional highs from succeeding or failing.
 Given the strategy aspect I previously emphasised, having a long-time ambitious plan succeed certainly provides an emotional high.
-Other players also tend to be interested in what is going in the game, so for those that want to there are still plenty of chances to socialise with others and froth, as well telling friends about your latest game exploits.
+Other players also tend to be interested in what is going on in the game, so for those that want to there are still plenty of chances to socialise with others, as well telling friends and family about your latest game exploits.

-As mentioned above, players were forming alliances in PBM games decades ago, and some professional games were quite popular.
+As mentioned above, players were forming alliances in PBM games decades ago, and some professional games were quite popular leading to massive groups.
 Playing a bigger PBM means more players to interact with, and this scaling of game size translates to more people to keep up to date with, as well as game positions to track.
-The end result being a player can spend a lot of time communicating with other players, and this certainly addresses the query of socialising with a PBM.
+The end result being a player could choose to spend a lot of time communicating with other players, and this certainly addresses the query of socialising with a PBM.
 For some players they can be communicating with many players a day, all year, a level of socialising tabletop or LARP rarely achieve.

-In the next article I’ll tackle a question I have been asked many times: “But how do you actually role-play during a PBM?”
+In a future article I’ll tackle a question I have been asked many times: “But how do you actually role-play during a PBM?”
 Due to the sheer diverse types of PBM games I view this as a complex question, although the easy answer is: make a character, play it 😉